-If a student engages in a behavior that is offensive or inappropriate, including but not limited to seeking or engaging in physical contact and/or body part exposure, the teacher assesses the seriousness of the problem, stops the offensive behavior, and derives disciplinary consequences for such behavior.
-Students who persist in inappropriate comments or behavior may be removed from class by an administrator.
+If a student engages in behavior that is offensive or inappropriate-including, but not limited to, seeking or engaging in physical contact or exposing body parts-the teacher will assess the seriousness of the situation, intervene to stop the behavior, and determine appropriate disciplinary consequences.
+Students who persist in making inappropriate comments or engaging in inappropriate behavior may be removed from class by an administrator.